nodejs/next-10/meetings/summit-aug-2021/minutes.md

 * https://github.com/nodejs/next-10/tree/main/surveys/2021-05-03

 Some discussion about the survey, would there be future ones.
-We discussed that something simiarly might make sense to get external validation of what we come up with for technical priorities.
+We discussed that something similarly might make sense to get external validation of what we come up with for technical priorities.

 ## Technical Priorities